ga-wdi-lessons/js-higher-order-functions/readme.md

 }, 0)
 ```

-Reduce can be hard to grasp at first.
-Don't stress about this.
-It is definitely not something you need to have mastered it is just good to have an awareness.
+Reduce can be hard to grasp at first; don't stress about this.
+It is definitely not something you need to have mastered, it is just good to have an awareness.
+It takes some practice to use `.reduce` intuitively when solving problems.

 For a step by step of how the mechanics work, check out [this section on the MDN page for reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce#How_reduce_works)